On this page

 Failure to provide prescribed particulars

-When reporting gifts or loans from associations, trusts, or bodies corporate, the entity must disclose the names of trustees, board members, or related bodies.
+When reporting donations or loans from associations, trusts, or bodies corporate, the entity must disclose the names of trustees, board members, or related bodies.
 Failure to do so may breach the Act.